apache/pulsar/docs/ModularLoadManager.md

 `/loadbalance/brokers/<broker host/port>`

 ##### Historical Broker Data
-The historical broker data is contained in the class `com.yahoo.pulsar.broker.TimeAverageBrokerData`.
+The historical broker data is contained in the class `org.apache.pulsar.broker.TimeAverageBrokerData`.
 In order to reconcile the need to make good decisions in a steady-state scenario and make reactive decisions in a critical scenario, the historical data is split into two parts: the short-term data for reactive decisions, and the long-term data for steady-state decisions.
 Both time frames maintain the following information: